PistonDevelopers/blog.piston.rs/_posts/2017-03-24-proving-non-existence-of-monoid-symmetric-paths.md

 It says that you can prove the non-existence of a symmetric path to functions in the monoid category from as little as 2 objects.
-In comparison, the current algorithms requires checking an infinite number of functions!
+In comparison, the current algorithms require checking an infinite number of functions!

 With some creativity, this can be used to prove things about other functions as well, e.g. binary operators by binding one argument to a constant.